Buttih0n/class-lab-repo/class.md

 ## Instructions
 Please replace the placeholders with your details:
 1. Add your first name where it says `Nguyen`.
-2. Add the name of the certification you are working on where it says `Nguyen`.
+2. Add the name of the certification you are working on where it says `Meta Version Control`.